radioUSD/public/README.md

 ## FIXING ANDROID PHONE ISSUES
 - [Mark Android Support]( https://twitter.com/DJmatchmaker_/media) - Mark has over 4 years of Android Support experience, prior to this, he was working toward a degree in degree in business until his Android Technical Support business became known as the go-to Android Resource in the Internet World.
-- Why are cheaper Android so difficult to use?
-Low Storage!
-How can I fix this without wastinging time?

 - [https://twitter.com/DJmatchmaker_/media](https://twitter.com/DJmatchmaker_/media) - Why are cheaper Android so difficult to use?
 Low Storage!
 How can I fix this without wastinging time?
 Lets ask Mark Andi.

 - [Why are cheaper Android so difficult to use?
 Low Storage!
 How can I fix this without wastinging time?](https://twitter.com/DJmatchmaker_/media) - Why are cheaper Android so difficult to use?
 Low Storage!
 How can I fix this without wastinging time?
 Lets ask Mark Andi.